zhangxiaolei1993/Category_Combat/README.md

 # Install
+This program currently relies on the python environment, and the specific environment configuration is as follows:
+The program library can be directly downloaded and used

-  Building pip install application
+Building pip install application.........

 # Category_Combat
 This is a NEW algorithm we developed to solve multicentric problems with radiomic Features,